 Pediatric Nurse Associate Program: A four-month, full-time course of study offered twice a year designed to prepare R.Ns. to assume an expanded role in providing primary health care to children in the community in an ambulatory child health care setting.
 The course is divided into specified blocks of time allowing for educational experiences at the training center and application of new knowledge and skills in the trainee's own ambulatory child health care setting.
 The program provides approximately 180 hours of classroom experience and 140 hours of planned clinical experience under direct pediatric supervision seeing patients in newborn and special care nurseries, inpatient units, and neighborhood health clinics.
 Course content includes: health manpower crisis in child health care; the family, child and community; interviewing and counselling; growth and development-birth through adolescence; assessment of child health including pediatric screening physical examinations and specific common problems; psychological testing; community resources and continuity of care.
 Upon completion of the program, the trainee is prepared to give family-oriented comprehensive well-child care; to assist parents to rear healthy children, and to provide anticipatory guidance to parents concerning child-rearing practices.
 The trainee is competent in the use of certain data collecting instruments and techniques and is thus prepared to recognize and manage specific minor common childhood illnesses, to evaluate and temporarily manage emergency problems, plan for continuity of care, and be able to perform a basic screening child health physical assessment.
 The faculty is composed of physicians, nursing educators, and specialists in a variety of fields.
 Clinical facilities used include day care centers, neighborhood health centers, Methodist Pediatric Outpatient Clinic, Fort Benjamin Harrison Pediatric Outpatient Clinic, and Methodist Hospital Family Practice Clinic.
-For further information write to Mrs. Linda Offutt, Children's Pavilion, Methodist Hospital, 1604 North Capitol Avenue, Indianapolis, Indiana 46202.
+For further information write to Mrs. Linda Offutt, Children's Pavilion, Methodist Hospital, Indianapolis, Indiana 46202.

 Family Nurse Practitioner Program: A three-phase program consisting of two twelve-week full-time learning phases and a follow-up phase to provide continuing educational opportunities extending over a period of years for participants who successfully complete the program and return to the employment setting.
-The program is designed to prepare registered nurses to expand their role in an ambulatory care setting as a generalist, rather than a specialist, oriented toward providing primary health care services to all family members.
-Phase I consists of formal lectures with concurrent clinical experiences on the Medical Center campus.
-Learning experiences are developed to build on the nurse's previous professional educational and work experiences.
-Major emphasis is on internal medicine, pediatrics and obstetrics-gynecology.
-The nurse trainee develops the basic skills of securing a complete medical history and the techniques needed to perform a complete physical examination on persons of all ages.
-Includes interpretation of laboratory procedures, performance of particular screening procedures, and the appropriate administration of therapeutic and preventive measures and home visits.
-Phase II is designed to provide opportunities for students to further consolidate and integrate the knowledge and skill acquired in Phase I. Rotating clinical experiences are provided in a variety of ambulatory care settings.
-For further information write to Miss Shirley Ross, Director, Family Nurse Practitioner Program, Department of Community Health Sciences, Marion County General Hospital, Flower Mission, 960 Locke Street, Indianapolis, Indiana 46202.
+The program is designed to prepare registered nurses to assume the role of family nurse practitioners for the purpose of assuming increased responsibility in the delivery of primary health care.
+Phase I consists of theory, concurrent clinical practice, and seminars.
+Theory covers the fundamental principles of clinical medicine, growth and development, family planning, emergency and acute care, concepts of prevention, and family centered health care.
+Clinical experiences are closely supervised by physicians, nurse educators, and other related community health personnel.
+Phase II provides opportunities for students to practice in a variety of ambulatory health care settings on a rotating basis.
+Students are assigned to physicians who serve as their preceptors.
+Home visits and family visits and assessments are included.
+For further information write to Miss Shirley Ross, Department of Community Health Sciences, Marion County General Hospital, 960 Locke Street, Indianapolis, Indiana 46202.